Risk-benefit communication

 Project goals

-The research revolves around carrying out a systematic study to comprehend European societal perceptions of the risks and benefits related to the virome in agriculture, as well as societal preoccupation regarding potentially related policies.
-The major accomplishments anticipated are as follow: identification of factors that drive societal responses to arise risks and benefits about virome in agriculture in Europe; discovery of societally desirable policy responses and effective communication strategies, which can be applied through NGOs, policy cycle, industry, and the whole society.
-The kind of policies that the research is driven by are the ones that integrate lay people in constructive debate about current and emerging issues associated with the virome in the agricultural sector in Europe.
+The Project researcher's role revolved around carrying out a systematic study to comprehend European societal perceptions of the risks and benefits related to the virome in agriculture, as well as societal preoccupation regarding potentially related policies.
+The major accomplishments anticipated were as follows: identification of factors that drive societal responses to raise risks and benefits about virome in agriculture in Europe; discovery of societally desirable policy responses and effective communication strategies, which were applied through NGOs, policy cycle, industry, and the whole society.
+The kind of policies that the research was driven by were the ones that integrate lay people in constructive debate about current and emerging issues associated with the virome in the agricultural sector in Europe.